adamarnett/sukhotinsAlgorithm/README.md

 A different use of Sukhotin's algorithm is to assist in determining if a text is actual language or not, and if it is, finding the vowels can help determine what language the text it.
-One notable use of the algorithm is on the Voynich Manuscript, a one-of-a-kind book written in an also on-of-a-kind script and language, dated to the 15th century.
+One notable use of the algorithm is on the Voynich Manuscript, a one-of-a-kind book written in an also one-of-a-kind script and language, dated to the 15th century.
 So far, nobody has been able to determine what language it was written in or decipher the script.
 Sukhotin's algorithm revealed six likely vowels in the script, one of which appears very similar to